 As is the case with crowdfunding, loans from family and friends are not likely to turn on credit history or the existence of collateral.
 However, this source of funding requires having family and friends with adequate financial resources.
 Also, if a business funded this way fails, it could strain important personal relationships.

 A Fed survey found 52% of small businesses used credit cards, second only to 55% that used bank loans.
 Credit cards charge high-interest rates compared to other funding sources, but the convenience makes up for it for many business borrowers.
 The best credit cards can even provide rewards that you can use to help navigate your business.

 While women-owned businesses have a harder time accessing credit than male-led companies, business loans are available.
 Some sources of financing seem more open to women-led companies than others, and female entrepreneurs can increase their chances of getting a loan by applying to the right lender.
 Finally, keep in mind that grants for women-owned businesses are also an option.

 Tips for Business Borrowers

 - If you are a female business owner looking for business financing, consider working with an experienced financial advisor to guide you through selecting and applying for a loan.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.